2019 Meeting House Events

 Robert Adam, Preservation Consultant, will illustrate how the Meeting House has evolved from its 1773 roots to its recent adaptation to ADA compliant building codes while preserving its historic features.
 This program is part of Freedom’s Way Hidden Treasurers – A region-wide celebration of the natural, cultural and historic “treasures” located within the Freedom’s Way National Heritage Area

 An evening of folk songs, stories and poetry presented by local musicians and story tellers.

 Why sit at home, alone in your room?
 Come here the music play!
-Local musicians Victoria Landry, Holly Haase, Andy Sullivan, Emilie Faucher, Bonnie Marchesani, Marianne Cooper, The ASRMS Chorus and Arts Nashoba all accompanied by Emily Murphy share their favorite Broadway songs.
+Join for an evening of music with Victoria Landry, Holly Haase, Andy Sullivan, Emilie Faucher, Bonnie Marchesani, Bernard Crane, Marianne Cooper, The ASRMS Chorus and Arts Nashoba all accompanied by Emily Murphy we share our favorite Broadway (and Off -Broadway) songs.
 Suggested Donation: $15.00

 Sunday, September 15th, 4:00 p.m. – Seven Times Salt – Pilgrims’ Progress: Music of the Plimoth Colony Settlers